use-ink/ink/examples/upgradeable-contracts/README.md

 When working on the contract upgradeability, it is important to observe additional rules that are imposed on the modifications of storage:

-Please refer to the section of [Storage Compatibility](https://paritytech.github.io/ink/ink_env/fn.set_code_hash.html) in the ink! documentation.
+Please refer to the section of [Storage Compatibility](https://paritytech.github.io/ink/ink_env/fn.set_code_hash.html) in the ink! crate documentation.